Man in the Middle (film)

-Man in the Middle is a 1964 British-American CinemaScope war film and starring Robert Mitchum and directed by Guy Hamilton.
+Man in the Middle is a 1964 British-American CinemaScope war film, starring Robert Mitchum and directed by Guy Hamilton.
 The movie, set in World War II India, tells the story of the murder trial of an American Army officer who killed a British soldier.
-Mitchum plays Lieut.
-Col. Barney Adams, who has been assigned as the accused man's defence counsel.
+Mitchum plays Lieutenant Colonel Barney Adams, who has been assigned as the accused man's defence counsel.
 The film is also known as The Winston Affair, the title of the novel the film was based on, which was written by Howard Fast.